 The first time I ever heard the Shaggs was their hit “My Pal Foot Foot”.
 Maybe hit is an exaggeration.
 Only a hundred copied were pressed in 1969 and though some were sent to radio stations (seriously) rock stardom eluded them.
 By the time I heard their record (at a party, though I can’t remember where) it would have been late into the second Shaggs revival, circa early 80’s (the first Shaggs revival was in the seventies, when Frank Zappa would play them on the Dr. Demento show and said they were better than the Beatles.)
 I remember distinctly that hearing “My Pal Foot Foot” was an unsettling experience.
 I couldn’t figure them out at all.
 I knew they had been a real band yet they were obviously from another planet or at least a long dead civilization.
 Maybe this is what they listened to in Atlantis as it slipped into the sea.
 Even the song’s title was disturbing.
 Like what the hell was a foot foot?
 Later I discovered it was a cat, which didn’t help things.
 Who names their cat Foot Foot?
 Even linguistically it’s wrong.
 I mean what part of Indo-European don’t they understand?
 The whole thing was so wrong and bewildering, all of it.
 When I first heard Trout Mask Replica (recorded the same year as “My Pal Foot Foot”, actually, in 1969) it was all wrong, but it was smart and intellectual and deliberate.
 Captain Beefheart made sense once you got it.
 There was a logic, a method.
 Musicians could play it.
 But “My Pal Foot Foot”?

 So I never did pick up the album, Philosophy of the World.
 (Philosophy of the World?)
 I was fascinated and repelled at the same time, like watching the Crumb documentary.
 I don’t think I ever heard anything that helped me put it into context until I picked up a mess of CDs of Indonesian music and discovered their own meter free music.
-And while the Shaggs weren’t actually meter free–they just couldn’t play together, and their songs lurched and stalled like a dying carburetor, they might have been huge in certain parts of Indonesia.
+And while the Shaggs weren’t actually meter free–they just couldn’t play together, and their songs lurched and stalled like a dying carburetor—they might have been huge in certain parts of Indonesia.
 Foot Foot would have even made linguistic sense there.
+(What morphologists call reduplication—repeating a word to make another word, like foot into foot foot—doesn’t sound weird at all to an Indonesian.)
 Somehow that made me feel better.

 Still, though, I’d rather not think about it.